pahyde/disassembler/README.md

 # Hex Disassembler (Java)

 Trying to write more java so I can get a job.
-I needed a really simple disassembler for an ISA called LC-902 (An educational ISA you might be familiar with if you've ever been a cs student at Georgia Tech).
+I needed a really simple disassembler for an ISA called LC-902 (An educational ISA you might be familiar with).
 I would pretty much always do this in python but today we're doing it in java.

 I'm using it for ad hoc debugging purposes.
 It takes a filepath to an LC-902 hex file as command line input and writes a disassembly.txt file in the current directory as output.